InsideEnergy/IE-datarepo-training/your-first-commit.md

 The first one, the default, is `master`.
 It's the final version of the repo, the one that we point the public to when we link to the data from our stories.

 The second one is `staging`. **This is where you'll all be working.** Every time you push a new folder or a change, it will be to the `staging` branch.
 This is the working branch, the one where, if there are conflicting versions of the repo, or if you need Jordan or I to look at something before it's added to `master`, any issues get resolved.

+In order to see which branch you're in, check the top of your GitHub app window.
+Does it say `staging` or `master`?

 **You'll always be working in the `staging` branch.**